-- 1. Those with a three-year degree from CUC: - may apply to Registrar Services and, upon admission, may complete the remaining requirements for a fouryear degree at CUC and convert their three-year degree to a four-year degree, or - b. may apply to Registrar Services and, upon admission, may complete a fourth year of study at CUC without obtaining a four-year degree, to qualify for admission to graduate study. - Those with a three-year degree from another university or college: - a. may apply to Admissions and, upon admission, complete the remaining requirements for a four-year degree at CUC.
-Not all courses in a previous 3-year degree may apply to a CUC 4-year degree. - b. may apply to Admissions and, upon admission, complete a fourth year of study at CUC, without obtaining a four-year degree, to qualify for admission to graduate study.
+- 1. Those with a three-year degree from Burman University: - a. may apply to Registrar Services and, upon admission, may complete the remaining requirements for a four-year degree at Burman University and convert their three-year degree to a four-year degree, or - may apply to Registrar Services and, upon admission, may complete a fourth year of study at Burman University without obtaining a four-year degree, to qualify for admission to graduate study. - Those with a three-year degree from another university or college: - a. may apply to Admissions and, upon admission, complete the remaining requirements for a four-year degree at Burman University.
+Not all courses in a previous 3-year degree may apply to a Burman University 4-year degree. - may apply to Admissions and, upon admission, complete a fourth year of study at Burman University, without obtaining a four-year degree, to qualify for admission to graduate study.